Gfisk25/companion-module-generic-blink/companion/HELP.md

 # Generic Blink
-This module will allow you to blink a button based on the state of a variable's value.
+This module will allow you to blink a button based on a timer.

 ## Configuration
 * Enter the blink rate of the button.